calculus0129/calculus0129/README.md

 #### 🔭 I’m currently working on ...

-a project about Java code coverage in STAR-Lab that deals with software testing and autonomous driving systems being run by my academic supervisor.
+A project about **Java code coverage** in STAR-Lab that deals with software testing and autonomous driving systems being run by my academic supervisor.

 #### 🌱 I’m currently learning...

-Java and reviewing neuroscience concepts, and working on C++ problem solving in <a href="boj.kr" target="_blank">Baekjoon Online Judge</a> in this summer vacation.
+Java and reviewing neuroscience concepts, and working on C++ problem solving in <a href="https://boj.kr" target="_blank">Baekjoon Online Judge</a> in this summer vacation.

 #### 😀 I like...

 - My favorite color: ee32af! & etc. https://www.color-hex.com/color/ee32af
-- Playing pianos & covering some newgrounds music with it.
+- Playing pianos & covering some Newgrounds music with it.
+- Favorite Newgrounds Artists: Dimrain47, DJ-Nate, etc.
-- Geometry Dash!
+- **Geometry Dash!**

 <!--I have a lot of interest in various fields, but mainly focus on below topics.-->